 Where can I get digital data?

-Data are typically available under licence.
-However, an increasing number are available for view or download.
+Data is typically available under licence (i.e. for a fee).
+However, an increasing amount is available for view or download.
 Our datasets page can provide details of the different datasets available.
 Each page will provide information about data coverage, prices, formats and who to contact.
 Many products also offer sample data downloads and user guides to help you decide if the data is suitable for you.

 I don’t have a GIS.
 Can I still view the data?